-(4) Because all stock options awarded or granted under their employment agreements are already fully vested, neither Mr. Stone nor Mr. Garrison would receive any value associated with accelerating the vesting of such stock options upon a termination without cause or for good reason.

-receive at each applicable "Target" level of performance, by a fraction, the numerator of which is the number of calendar months elapsed from the grant date of the applicable grant of PSUs through the termination date, and the denominator of which is 36 months.
-Total payout of PSUs upon termination of employment for Mr. Stone and Mr. Garrison would amount to \$8,627,932 and \$5,063,350, respectively.
+- (4) Stock options granted to Messrs.
+Stone, Garrison and Gillis will terminate upon termination. - (5) With respect to RSUs for Messrs.
+Stone, Garrison and Gillis, all unvested RSUs will terminate upon termination.
+With respect to PSUs for both Mr. Stone and Mr. Garrison, upon termination, acceleration of vesting of such number of PSUs that have been granted but which are then unvested, determined, for each then outstanding granted but unvested grant, by multiplying the PSUs that executive would receive at each applicable "Target" level of performance, by a fraction, the numerator of which is the number of calendar months elapsed from the grant date of the applicable grant of PSUs through the termination date, and the denominator of which is 36 months.
+Total payout of PSUs upon termination of employment for Mr. Stone and Mr. Garrison would amount to \$2,674,980 and \$1,386,027, respectively, based on the closing stock price on March 31, 2022 of \$43.81 per share.
+Mr. Gillis was not granted PSUs as of March 31, 2022.

-Upon the termination of Ms. Collins or Mr. Wesch's employment by us or them for any reason, the Company would have no further obligation to them other than payment of accrued compensation, as described above.
+Upon the termination of Ms. Collins or Mr. Miller's employment by us or them for any reason, the Company would have no further obligation to them other than payment of accrued compensation, as described above.

-Payments Made upon Termination by Us Without Cause or by the Officer for Good Reason in connection with a Change of Control
+Payments Made Upon Termination by Us Without Cause or by the Officer for Good Reason in connection with a Change of Control

 Under the terms of our Equity Incentive Plans, in the event of a change of control of the Company (as defined in the Equity Incentive Plans), all equity awards granted under our Equity Incentive Plans would become automatically fully vested.
 If we terminate Messrs.
-Stone's or Garrison's employment without cause, or if the officer terminates his employment for good reason, in connection with or within twelve (12) months of a change in control of the Company, in addition to such automatic acceleration of vesting, the executive would receive the benefits described above under "- Payments Made Upon Termination by Us Without Cause or by the Officer for Good Reason."
-The below chart reflects the payments and benefits with such a termination as of March 31, 2021, in connection with a change in control.
+Stone's, Garrison's or Gillis' employment without cause, or if the officer terminates his employment for good reason, in connection with or within twelve (12) months of a change in control of the Company, in addition to such automatic acceleration of vesting, the executive would receive the benefits described above under "-Payments Made Upon Termination by Us Without Cause or by the Officer for Good Reason."
+The below chart reflects the payments and benefits with such a termination as of March 31, 2022, in connection with a change in control.

-Name Base Salary (\$) (1) Annual Bonus (\$) (2) Health Plan Payments (\$) (3) Accelerated Vesting of Options/ Restricted Stock (4)(5)(6) (\$)

-William G. Stone III 825,000 737,200 24,208 31,451,314

-Chief Executive Officer
+Name Base Salary (\$) (1) Annual Bonus (\$) (2) Health Plan Payments (\$) (3) Accelerated Vesting of Options (4)(5) / Restricted Stock (6) (\$) William G. Stone III Chief Executive Officer 862,500 648,000 27,038 10,209,307 Barrett Garrison Executive Vice President, Chief Financial Officer 547,500 306,000 23,868 4,007,906 Christine Collins Former Chief Technology Officer 1,485,420 Michael B. Miller Chief Accounting Officer Matthew Gillis President 600,000 100,000 29,137 983,009

-Barrett Garrison 525,000 312,700 23,833 15,269,065

-Executive Vice President, Chief Financial Officer

-Christine Collins - - - 10,219,503

-Chief Technology Officer

-David Wesch 2,583,588

-Chief Accounting Officer

-(1) Mr. Stone and Mr. Garrison's payment is based on salary paid from April 1, 2020 until March 31, 2021, because that was the salary in effect as of March 31, 2021.
+(1) The executive's payment is based on salary for the fiscal year ended March 31, 2022, because that was the salary in effect as of March 31, 2022.
 Such salary would be paid during the 18 month period following the termination date.